Developer Guide

 6. Analysis

-RoboVAST provides a GUI for analyzing test results, which is based on user-provided Jupyter notebooks.
+RoboVAST provides a GUI for analyzing run results, which is based on user-provided Jupyter notebooks.

 To develop the notebooks, it is recommended to use e.g. VSCode.
 For the RoboVAST GUI to work, it is expected to contain a DATA_DIR definition.
 The RoboVAST GUI will replace this line with the actual path to the results directory.
 During development you can set this variable manually to point to your results directory.

-# for single-test (specific test of a configuration)
+# for single-run (specific run of a configuration)

 # for configuration (all configurations)